(a short, from a long long time ago)

 A week after that, the news services carried a short article on the apparent suicide of one Father Nenarthak.
 The obituary spoke of his ministry to those who were misled by sin, and expressed shock and sadness at his sudden death.
 The news services did not speak of the black hood worn by the good Father when his body was found.

 I wrote this about twenty years ago, having been inspired by a story entitled “The Confessor”, which I found on Keepiru’s and WhiteFire’s site got fox? - then an active hub of furry fiction, now of beloved memory.
-That story may be found here.
-It is decidedly NSFW, and I can’t really recommend it on its merits.
+That story may be found here (or - bypassing content warnings for death, homophobia, and rape - here).
+I can’t really recommend it on its merits.

 I don’t recall the details of my thoughts and feelings after I first read it, but I believe I must have been angry with its waste of the setting’s potential, and determined to do better.
 Too, having grown up queer and strange in a place and time which did not love such things, I think I must have felt there was something more here to say.